VidhyalakshmiKK/Industrial-Copper-Modeling/README.md

 **Hyperparameter Tuning with GridSearchCV and Cross-Validation**: To fine-tune our model and mitigate overfitting, we employ GridSearchCV with cross-validation for hyperparameter tuning.
 This function allows us to systematically explore multiple parameter values and return the optimal set of parameters. {'max_depth': 20, 'max_features': 'sqrt', 'min_samples_leaf': 1, 'min_samples_split': 2}

-**Model Accuracy and Metrics**: With the optimized parameters, our Random Forest Classifier achieves an impressive 96.3% accuracy, ensuring robust predictions for unseen data.
+**Model Accuracy and Metrics**: With the optimized parameters, our Random Forest Classifier achieves an impressive **96.3% accuracy**, ensuring robust predictions for unseen data.
 To further evaluate our model, we leverage key metrics such as the confusion matrix, precision, recall, F1-score, ROC_AUC score, providing a comprehensive view of its performance.

 **Model Persistence**: We conclude this phase by saving our well-trained model to a pickle file.
 This enables us to effortlessly load the model and make predictions on the status whenever needed, streamlining future applications.